Yousufi’s services to Urdu literature lauded

 According to a press release issued here Wednesday, renowned personalities, including Ataul Haq Qasmi, Dean Faculty of Oriental Learning Prof Dr Muhammad Saleem Mazhar, Principal Oriental College Prof Dr Muhammad Fakhar-ul-Haq Noori, President Academic Staff Association Dr Mahboob Hussain, Registrar Dr Muhammad Khalid Khan, Chief Librarian Dr Haroon Usmani, Dr Muhammad Kamran, Dr Zahid Munir Amir, Dr Ashfaq Ahmed Virk, senior faculty members and students were present on the occasion.

-Ataul Haq Qasmi said that late Yousufi was a great satire writer of the present age.
+Addressing the ceremony, Ataul Haq Qasmi said that late Yousufi was a great satire writer of the present age.
 He said that he had left great masterpieces and he would remain visible to the society even after his death.
+He said Yousufi had earned a good name in his life and although he belonged to elite class, he reflected the issues of the poor class in his creative writings.

 Prof Dr Saleem Mazhar said Yousufi’s writings were much captivating that we liked to read again and again.
 He said Yousufi also promoted moderate ideas and we must read his books for creating balance in our opinion.